willtennien/Yak/doc/library funjects for site/List.md

 .drop![n] # all but the first n elements .drop-while![f] # the first element for which f[e] is false and all subsequent elements

-.union! # replaces the receiver with the set union of the receiver and the elements from any number of other arrays specified in an argument list. (as in Underscore.js)
+.union! # replaces the contents of the receiver with the set union of the receiver and the elements from any number of other arrays specified in an argument list. (as in Underscore.js)
-.intersection! # (as in Underscore.js)
+.intersection! # replaces the contents of the receiver with the set intersection of the receiver and the elements from any number of other array speciffied in an argument list. (as in Underscore.js)
 .unique! # removes duplicate elements

 .difference![a] # removes any elements which are elements of a